ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

    holders approved.

--  The organization could hold not only ethers, but any kind of other coin created on ethereum, including assets whose value are tied to the bitcoin or dollar.
+-  The organization could hold not only ethers, but any kind of other coin created on Ethereum, including assets whose value are tied to the bitcoin or dollar.

 -  The DAO could be programmed to allow a proposal with multiple